 With years of CRM experience under his belt, Allen Campbell is happy to share his knowledge: “If you make CRM wish lists based on everything in the diverse offering of IT solutions, there is a great risk of ending up with a CRM project which is either not completed or which stutters along, but does not live up to expectations,” Allen Campbell states firmly.

-He elaborates on his point: “There is a tendency of wanting too much and working with CRM like the Big Bang – even in projects where you start with a version 1, people are prone to wanting too much.
+He elaborates on his point: “There is a tendency to want too much and to work with CRM like the Big Bang – even in projects where you start with a version 1, people are prone to want too much.
 Refine, prioritise and focus.
 Those are our clear recommendations.
 And also accept a long implementation process, allowing users and the organisation time to absorb it all and take it in.
 Even if you progress in small steps, you can easily work towards an overall vision.”

 First, get an overview of the processes